Joshua Reynolds (1723 - 1792)

 - West Room

 - Mary Robinson (1758-1800) was one of the best known actresses and writers of the 18th century.
 She was also one of the most painted and caricatured woman of the period (see P37, P42 and M40).
 Having first appeared on stage in 1776, it was a later performance in The Winter’s Tale for which the actress became particularly famous; a part which earned her the nickname ‘Perdita’.
 It was in this role that Mrs Robinson first caught the attention of the Prince of Wales (later George IV), with whom she went on to have a brief but notorious affair.

-Mary Robinson became a close friend of Reynolds and it is thought that they might have devised the present composition together, drawing on the dramatic recent events of his life – in 1783, she had suffered a partial paralysis whilst travelling to Dover in pursuit of her lover, Banastre Tarleton (1754-1833), who had fled the country as a result of gambling debts.
-After this time, Robinson withdrew from fashionable society and focused instead on her career as a writer.
-The melancholic pose and feel of this portrait may allude to her changed circumstances and in particular to her longing for her departed companion.
-The composition is also reminiscent of Veronese’s Dream of St. Helena (c.1540, National Gallery, London), which Reynolds would have known.
-In fact, the artist produced a sketch after Veronese’s picture, which seems to anticipate his depiction of Robinson.
+Mary Robinson was a close friend of Reynolds and it is thought that they might have devised the present composition together, drawing on the dramatic recent events of her life.
+In 1783, she had suffered a partial paralysis whilst travelling to Dover in pursuit of her lover, Banastre Tarleton (1754-1833), who had fled the country as a result of gambling debts.
+After this accident, Robinson withdrew from fashionable society and devoted her time to writing.
+Her melancholic pose and expression may allude to her changed circumstances and her longing for her absent companion.
+The composition is reminiscent of Veronese’s Dream of St. Helena (c.1540, National Gallery, London), which Reynolds loosely copied in a sketch.